lekhana3003/SimplCache/README.md

 The object in cache is not immediately updated in cache but later in time.
 There are two types of write-back options available,
     * NO_AUTO<bR>
-    The write back into the persistent database from cache database happens only when write_back() method is called or when the object is evicted from cache.
+    The write back into the persistent database from cache database happens only when <b>writeBack()</b> method is called or when the object is evicted from cache.
 The write back does not happen automatically.
         ```java
           SimplCache<Car> simplCache=new SimplCache.SimplCacheBuilder<Car>(cacheDB,persistentDB)
                             .setCacheType(SimplCache.CACHE_TYPES.WRITE_BACK)
                             .build();
          ```
   * AUTO<br>
   In this variation write back occurs at regular interval which is given by the user.
-A seperate new single thread is created and this thread is responsible for writing back only object which has been modified.
+A seperate new single thread is created and this thread is responsible for writing back only those objects that have been modified.
   <b>setWriteBackInterval()</b> takes two parameters time integer and the unit of time as TimeUnit Object.
       ```java
     SimplCache<Car> simplCache=new SimplCache.SimplCacheBuilder<Car>(cacheDB,persistentDB)